scchess/Qualimap/doc/samples.rst

 .. _counts-example-output:

-Counts QC HTML report computed from an RNA-seq experiment analyzing influence of D-Glucosamine on mice.
+Counts QC HTML reports computed from RNA-seq experiment analyzing influence of D-Glucosamine on mice.
 The analysis was performed for 6 samples in 2 conditions (GlcN positive and negative):

 - `Global report <http://kokonech.github.io/qualimap/glcn_mice_counts/GlobalReport.html>`_